 Living in KC and wondering where to climb?
 Rock abounds both near and far!
 If the place you're looking for isn't listed below, check the area guidebook (found at your local climbing gym and/or gear store) or Mountain Project.

 The links below open documents with information about the climbing area including directions to, approach beta, route type, camping amenities, and links to other useful documents and websites.
 This is not a comprehensive list, but rather a list for which supplemental information is available.

 The MO Beta guidebook is out of print, so you'll have to make friends to borrow a copy.

 Cliff Drive - In the heart of Kansas City (MO) hides a secret crag.
 It's not very big, and limestone can be quite soapy, but it's climbing in the heartland, so who can complain?

-Less than 2-hour drive to limestone cliffs along various bodies of water.
+Less than 2-hour drive to limestone and sandstone cliffs along various bodies of water.
 Not the most solid of rock, so helmets and attentive belays are recommended.
 Wonderful way to spend a day, although alpine starts are recommended in the summer to avoid the heat of the day as the sun bounces off the water and bakes the rock.
 Great winter climbing.

 Warsaw - Limestone cliffs border the edge of Truman Reservoir.
 Mostly bolted, with a few enjoyable gear lines.
 Good area for top-roping.

 Raven Rocks - Developed by local climbers in 2015, this new area brings lake-side sandstone climbing to the map in Missouri.
 Mostly bolted 5.6 - 5.9, so get out and climb!

 Roughly a 5 hour drive to the favored destinations of most area climbers for weekend trips in the spring and fall, although climbing can be had year round.
 Surprisingly bomber, single pitch, sandstone cliff bands are tucked away throughout the northwest corner.